underthehai/tp/docs/UserGuide.md

 ### 4. Editing a Friend (L)

-Edits an existing friend in the in the travel plan in the current directory.
+Edits an existing friend in the travel plan in the current directory.
 This command can only be used within a travel plan.
 Use `goto NAME_OF_TRAVEL_PLAN` before editing a friend.

 Format: `edit -friend INDEX n/NAME m/MOBILE_NUMBER p/PASSPORT_NUMBER​`